All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

 Yes, Shakespeare's comparison of a human's life with a drama stage is apt.
-He compares the whole world with a stage where men and women are only actors.
-In a drama, every player enters the stage, acts his/her part and then exits.
-In the same way, we enter this world by birth.
-We lead our life in different characters.
-We exit from this world at the time of our death.
+He compares the whole world to a stage where men and women are only actors.
+In a drama, every player enters the stage, does his or her part, and then exits.
+In the same way, we enter this world at birth.
+We lead our lives in different ways.
+We exit from this world at the time of our deaths.
 Shakespeare says that every man has seven stages during his lifetime.
 His opinion related to life is quite right.
-Players or people come into this worldly stage and perform their seven different roles and finally part away from this stage.
-Our life is divided into seven different stages and in these stages, we keep on performing different roles seeking various things in our life as actors.
-Here in this worldly stage, we play the role of an infant, a boy, a lover, a soldier, a judge, an old man and an extremely old man.
+Players or people come onto this worldly stage, perform their seven different roles, and finally part ways with it.
+Our lives are divided into seven different stages, and in these stages, we keep on performing different roles and seeking various things in our lives as actors.
+Here on this worldly stage, we play the roles of an infant, a boy, a lover, a soldier, a judge, an old man, and an extremely old man.

 Thanks for Visiting my Website: Suraj Bhatt